ikondrasovas/ikondrasovas.github.io/_posts/2016-4-10-Anti-Patterns.md

 Got these incredible book covers from "O RLY?" from [@ThePracticalDev](https://twitter.com/ThePracticalDev).

-Sometime I fell they are my bed books!
+Sometimes I feel these are my bed books!

 ![_config.yml]({{ site.baseurl }}/images/rewriting_front_end_every_six_weeks.jpg)
 *This time you have definetly chosen the right libraries and build tools*